 The EECAP ultimately will focus on increasing energy efficiency and reducing GHG gases from energy; therefore, it is important for the City to understand its current energy consumption to make informed decisions for reducing energy-related emissions.
 Energy use consists of electricity and natural gas.
-Emissions from Commercial/Industrial and Residential energy use account for 40% and 38% of the total community emissions in 2005 and 2012, respectively.
+Emissions from Commercial/Industrial and Residential energy use account for 44% of the total community emissions in 2005 and 48% in 2012.
 Table 7 shows the breakdown in activity (kWh or therms) and GHG emissions by sector and energy source.